shua5115/zig-blas/README.md

 2. CBLAS implementation library
     - e.g. ATLAS, OpenBLAS, etc...

-ATLAS and OpenBLASS are often available as system libraries, but installing these libraries is beyond the scope of this guide.
+ATLAS and OpenBLAS are often available as system libraries, but installing these libraries is beyond the scope of this guide.
 To link a system library, add either of these lines to `build.zig`:

 ```zig